opencog/atomspace/opencog/matrix/README.md

 pairs in the matrix, and invoke a function on them.
 There are two
 methods:  `for-each-pair`, which simply calls the function for each pair, and a `map-pair` method which returns a list of the results of calling the function on each pair.
+XXX Should be merged with the `batch-similarity` object, which does a similar thing, and also with `loop-upper-diagonal`, which does diagonal looping.

 The `add-support-compute` class provides methods to compute the partial sums `N(*,y)` and `N(x,*)`.
 It also provides methods that